slavenf/sfl-library/doc/flat_map.md

     `other` is in a valid but unspecified state after the move.

     **Complexity:**
     Constant in the best case.
-Linear in `N` in the worst case.
+Linear in size in the worst case.

     <br><br>